119 Niche Side Hustles to Help You Create New Income Streams

 #112: Local Equipment Rental Business

 What type of equipment should you rent?
-Depends what you have to offer and what’s going to be in demand.
-There is a wide array of equipment that can be in demand at any given time.
-If someone needs a special bit of gear and you own it, that’s a good time to start discussing rental fees.
+Depends what you have to offer and what's going to be in demand.
+There is a wide array of equipment that can be in demand at any given time (and you should also check out our list of what equipment you can buy to make money).
+If someone needs a special bit of gear and you own it, that's a good time to start discussing rental fees.

 #113: Manage Social Media for Small Businesses